VirtuallyMore/BuffedRaid/README.md

 * Clicking the icon will target that group member (if they are in range) - so you can trade them food or whatever :P
 * Alt clicking the icons will report those missing food buffs in chat.
 * Ctrl clicking the icons will report those missing potions and field tech in chat.
+* Alt+Ctrl clicking the icon will send a whisper to that player informing them about what buffs they are missing.
 * Skull icon indicating group member being dead.
+* The display can be hidden in combat

 ##Configuration window slash command:
 > /br